gyhou/millionsongs/Data-Modeling-with-Cassandra/README.md

 # Data Modeling with Cassandra

 ## Summary
-1. Processed the files from `event_data` to create a single csv file, `event_datafile_new.csv` that will be used for Apache Casssandra tables
+1. Processed the csv files from `event_data` to create a single csv file that will be used for Apache Casssandra tables
 1. Querying data through Apache Cassandra
     - Created Cassandra Cluster and Keyspace
     - Created a new table for each specific query
-    - Load data into each table from `event_datafile_new.csv`
+    - Load data into each table from the aggregated file, `event_datafile_new.csv`
-    - Utilized Primary Key(includes Partition Key and Clustering columns) to query
+    - Utilized Primary Key (includes Partition Key and Clustering columns) to query

 ## ETL Pipeline Processing
-- Created `event_datafile_new.csv` file
+- Combine all csv files from `event_data` into one single csv file `event_datafile_new.csv`
-The image below is a screenshot of what the denormalized data appear like in `event_datafile_new.csv`
+- The image below is a screenshot of what the denormalized data appear like

 ![](image_event_datafile_new.jpg)